Code-Institute-Submissions/milestone-project-43/README.md

 *The Landing page (index.html)*

 In the header, the user is presented with a personalized logo and the cottage's name, together with a Bootstrap navbar for easy navigation.
-The jumbotron gives the user a quick easy to see access to the cottage's main features page.
+The jumbotron gives the user a quick, visible access to the cottage's main features page.
 The text section briefly introduces the cottage and possible activities in the local area.
 The carousel displays 3 pictures of the cottage and its surroundings.
 The map shows where the cottage is located and invites the user to perform searches for which the map returns local results.
-The footer provides the adress and links to social media and booking site (empty links for now).
+The footer provides the address and links to social media and booking site (empty links for now).

 *The gîte page (holiday_cottage.html)*